heron-mc/heron-mc/docsrc/primers/heron-primer.rst

 At the top we declare the namespace "Heron" using the standard ExtJS convention.
 Basically this defines a global JS object called Heron if not already defined.
-Wtihin this object we define the entire application through components and their properties.
+Within this object we define the entire application through components (mostly widgets) and their properties.
 Each component is defined by an `xtype` property, a shorthand notation for a specific ExtJS class or extended class that is to be instantiated by ExtJS.